coder-del/news_springr/README.md

 # news_springr
-This project is about listing the news content by using API.
+This project is about listing the news content by using https://newsapi.org/.

 Below you'll find information about installing the project